-- Have the students divide their poster paper into four sections, and label each section with one of the categories, similar to the one in the Motivator.
+- Have the students divide their poster paper into four sections, and label each section with one of the categories, similar to those used in the Interest Approach — Engagement section.

 - In each quadrant, have the students paste at least four pictures that fit the heading.
 They must label each picture clearly with the name of the food item.
 Foods that fit in more than one category may not be used.

-- Using the Fun Agriculture Facts packets you created in step 3, have the student groups find at least eight interesting facts about the pictures they put on their posters.
+- Using the Fun Agriculture Facts packets, have the student groups find at least eight interesting facts about the pictures they put on their posters.
 These facts should be written on a piece of paper and will be used as part of a guessing game during their poster presentation.
-Challenge the students to record at least one food fact that relates its origin from growing on the farm.
-An example might be, "There are 200 varieties of this fruit and can be grown in a farmer's orchard..
-"The answer is "plums."
-In order to use this clue, the students would have plums on their poster.
+Challenge the students to record at least one food fact that relates its origin to growing on the farm.
+An example might be, "There are 200 varieties of this fruit and it can be grown in a farmer's orchard." (plums) In order to use this clue, the students would have plums on their poster.

 - Have the students present their posters to the class.
 As part of the presentation, have a group member read their facts, one at a time, allowing time for classmates to guess which food item they are referring to.

-- Direct a class discussion to clarify and correct work.
+- Direct a class discussion to clarify and correct student work.